Elsa Brändström: Honours and memory

 Because of her commitment to POWs, Brändström became famous as a "patron saint" for soldiers.
 In Germany and Austria, many streets, schools and institutions are named after her.

 "The war has brought about many heroines in various nations, but in my opinion, never again someone, who is more worthy of being honoured than Elsa Brändström." – General Alfred Knox, British Military Attaché in Russia.

-Among countless medals, awards and honours, Brändström was awarded the Silber Badge of the German Empire (Silberplakette des Deutschen Reiches) and the Golden Seraphim Medal (Serafimermedaljen).
+Among countless medals, awards and honours, Brändström was awarded the Silver Badge of the German Empire (Silberplakette des Deutschen Reiches) and the golden Seraphim Medal (Serafimermedaljen).
 She was awarded the Illis quorum in 1920.
 Brändström was also nominated for the Nobel Peace Prize "Heroine of Peace" five times: in 1922, twice in 1923, 1928 and 1929.

 In memory of Brändström

 A ceremony at Arne-Karlsson-Park in Vienna on 16 September 1965 preceded the official opening of the XXth International Conference of the Red Cross.
 In the presence of Austrian civilian and military authorities, members of the Swedish colony, leaders of the Austrian Red Cross and many conference delegates, a monument to Elsa Brändström was unveiled.
 This monument, by the sculptor Robert Ullmann, stands as a testimony of gratitude to the famous Swedish nurse's work for German-Austrian prisoners during the First World War.

+Severals schools have been named after Elsa Brändström, particularly in Germany, but also in Sweden, such as Elsa-Brändström-Schule (Bonn), Elsa Brändströms skolan (Linköping) and Elsa-Brändström-Schule (Frankfurt am Main).